Using the services of private maritime security companies became well-considered during the height of pirate infestations in the years 2009 to 2011.

-Another reason is that countries have laws prohibiting ships to carry guns due to arms trafficking issues.
+Another reason is that countries have laws prohibiting ships from carrying guns due to arms trafficking issues.

 Insurance and Shipowners

-Insurance companies may also raise premiums if guns are carried on board since it poses additional risks for the safety of the crew.
+Marine insurance companies may also raise premiums if guns are carried on board since it poses additional risks to the safety of the crew.

 If guns are allowed, shipowners may have to spend extra money for licensing these firearms and training the crew on board on how to use and maintain them.

-And if you are a chemical, product or an oil tanker, exchanging bullets between armed-guards and the pirates may pose risk of explosion.
+If you are a chemical, product, or oil tanker, exchanging bullets between armed guards and the pirates may pose a risk of explosion.